There may be extraterrestrial life in our solar system - Augusto Carballido

 Scientists can learn a lot about icy moons by studying extreme environments on Earth.
 Our planet is home to many remote locations that are “analogs” of those moons, meaning that the conditions on the terrestrial sites are similar in some respects to the conditions on the moons.
 For example, Lake Vostok, in Antarctica, is one of hundreds of lakes that exist under the ice in the frozen continent.
 Located 4 kilometers beneath the East Antarctic ice sheet, Lake Vostok has remained partially isolated for at least 14 million years.
 The region where the ice meets the lake can teach us about what happens where the ice meets the ocean on Europa or Enceladus.

-Other types of analog sites on Earth are permafrost regions, such as exist in the Canadian Arctic or in Siberia.
+Other types of analog sites on Earth are permafrost regions, such as those that exist in the Canadian Arctic or in Siberia.
 Permafrost is rock or soil whose temperature has remained at or below the freezing point of water (0º C) for at least two years.
 Permafrost can teach us how communities of microorganisms survive in ice under stable conditions for long periods, something scientists would like to understand in case icy worlds in our solar system harbor life.

 Life in extreme environments